Jarmos-san/Aurochs/README.md

 ### Installation

-Aurochs is available on PyPi, so its easy to install with `pip`.
+Aurochs is available on PyPi, so it's easy to install with `pip`.
 Run the following command & ensure you've a virtual environment set up already.

 ```bash
 pip install Aurochs  # You might've to use sudo, although it's discouraged